One of nature’s most powerful antioxidants

 - Just add 1 teaspoon daily to your beverages.

 Professor Craig Wilcox who studied the diet of Okinawa centennials believes a key factor in their vigorous health can be attributed to the anthocyanins in the purple sweet potato.

 His scientific review paper on “The Okinawan Diet” was published in Journal of the American College of Nutrition.

-Incorporate our Purple Sweet Potato flour into your daily bakes, baby puree, or use as soup thickener.
+Incorporate our Organic Purple Sweet Potato flour into your daily bakes, baby puree, or use as soup thickener.

 By adding the anthocyanin-rich black rice extract into bread flour, the National University of Singapore (NUS) food scientists created healthier, diabetic-friendly purple bread.

 “Rich in cancer-fighting antioxidants, digested 20% slower than regular white bread,” this purple bread has lower glycemic index than normal white bread, reported CNN.
 [Link to news]

 Now you can also make diabetic-friendly bread, nutritious baby puree, and more using our Organic Black Rice flour!